 “This course changed my life.”
 Bob hesitates a little bit after saying this as if he is considering if that is an exaggeration.
 “Not just for being prepared as a guide.
 Out there in the world as a whole.”

 The Colorado Fly Fishing Guide Academy is hosted by Angler's Covey.
-The 2016 course begins on April 25th with five evenings of classes at the shop.
-April 30 and May 1st are streamside classes.
+The 2017 course runs from May 8th to May 12th with five evenings of classes at the shop.
+May 13th and May 14th are streamside classes.
 You can find more information and register here.